ZhouF-ECNU/DAPS/README.md

 # DAPS
 ## Synthetic data
 Synthetic data is divided into training set and independent test set.
-The number following "ratio" represents the imbalance ratio and the number following "sig" represents σ<sup>2</sup><sub>p</sub>.
+The number following "ratio" represents the imbalance ratio and the number following "sig" represents σ<sup>2</sup><sub>p</sub> , which control the degree of class overlap.

 ## Run
 Example: